 (2) Now, I can setup a simple JSON template in Tealium’s Webhook Connector to send the same information in the same way.
 I have already configured a filtered stream called “test” so my Webhook will only fire from my test page (for now).

-(3) Now that my test worked, I can create the rules and enrichments in the Tealium Universal Data Hub for my specific use case.
+(3) Now that my test worked, I can create the rules and enrichments in the Tealium Customer Data Hub for my specific use case.

 I have a simple rule called “Ty Blog Article View” that is used by two enrichments.
 The first keeps the blog post titles (post_title) in a Set of Strings.
 The second is a Number that stores the number of blog post pages viewed.

 (4) Configure Audience in AudienceStream

 I’m changing the Source of the Webhook to be visitor-based instead of my original test that was event-based.
 That means I need to create an Audience.
 My Audience is when someone has viewed three pages of blog type with author Ty Gavin.
 When someone joins this Audience in their current visit to tealium.com, I get notified immediately.
 Here is my Audience definition.

 Here is event data that AudienceStream will use — the incoming data as seen in Customer Data Hub monitoring tool “Live Events” is below: